 If you don't want to build a route from scratch, there are several established routes you can follow.
-One popular trail is the Shimanami Kaido Road , a 60-kilometer stretch that connects Onomichi in Honshu with Imabari in Shikoku, providing memorable views of the Seto Inland Sea along the way.
+One popular trail is the Setouchi Shimanami Kaido , a 60-kilometer stretch that connects Onomichi in Honshu with Imabari in Shikoku, providing memorable views of the Seto Inland Sea along the way.
 This relatively easy undertaking is a great starting point for beginners looking to get their first taste of cycling in Japan.
 The route crosses six islands and nine bridges, with many hotels and hostels offering reasonably priced accommodation to weary travelers.

 For a more competitive ride, sign up for the Japanese Odyssey endurance cycling event.
-It sees riders cross 12 Honshu checkpoints over 10 days before returning to Tokyo.
+It sees riders cross several Honshu checkpoints over 10 days before heading to other areas in Japan.

 This challenge, established in 2015, changes its route annually, keeping it fresh for the legions of international cyclists who return to take part every year.
 Similar coordinated events are held all over Japan by various local groups, so it's worth checking with local and international cycling groups if you want to get involved.

 Gathering essential equipment

 Selecting the appropriate equipment is key to an efficient, comfortable trip.
 Ensure you've got some waterproof pants and a spare shirt to change into when you're not cycling.
 Your bike is unlikely to be stolen in Japan, but you should still purchase a good lock as a sensible precaution.
 The summer sun is intense, so always carry water to prevent dehydration, as well as a pair of sunglasses.
 A fully stocked first aid kit, a sturdy pair of shoes and a charger for any portable electronic devices are also essentials.
 Helmets are, surprisingly, not a legal requirement in Japan for anyone over the age of 13, but you should still wear one.